-The second Transnational Educational Initiative (TEI) Summer Camp will be hosted by University of Bologna in the summer of 2020.
-Students from member universities of the Global Alliance of Medical Excellence (GAME) are invited to join the programme to find answers to these questions:
+The second Transnational Educational Initiative (TEI) Summer Camp will be organized by the University of Bologna in the summer of 2020.
+Due to the COVID-19 outbreak, this year’s TEI program will be changed to an online format.
+Students from member universities of the Global Alliance of Medical Excellence (GAME) were invited to join the program to address answers of the following questions:

 What are the possible uses of artificial intelligence in medicine?

 How can I apply artificial intelligence to my learning?

 What are the ethical issues in using artificial intelligence?

 THEME: Artificial intelligence in Medicine and Medical Education: Hype or Hope?